How to See Moraine Lake at Sunrise in 2026

 Includes other stops: Select shuttle times include a 1 hr stop at Lake Louise.

 Other: Sunrise options available.
-Inflatable paddle boards and climbing equipment can be accommodated.
+Climbing equipment can be accommodated.

 First shuttle / Last return shuttle: 4:00 am / 6:20 pm